Hanuman temple established by bairagi saint

 Peepal tree

-Peepal tree or sacred fig is a species of fig native to Indian subcontinent, south-west China and Indochina only.
+The Peepal tree or sacred fig is a species of fig native to the Indian subcontinent, south-west China and Indochina only.
 This tree is known by other names also: bodhi tree, ashwattha tree, and in Tamil it is known by the Arasa Maram.

 Bairagi Mutt of Madurai

-As was the practice of Bairagi, a small vigraha of his ista devatha Sri Hanuman was consecrated in that place and has been in worship from that time.
-Subsequently, the order passed on to the next chief of the Bairagi.
+As was the practice of Bairagi, a small vigraha of his ista devata Sri Hanuman was consecrated in that place and has been in worship from that time.
+Subsequently, the order was passed on to the next chief of the Bairagi.
 Thus Bairahi mutt had come into existence in South Chitirai Street.

 Bairagi mutt Deities

-Sri Anjaneya, Bairahi mutt, Madurai Till now there were many Bairahi chiefs who are called Mahanth heading the mutt.
+Sri Anjaneya, Bairahi mutt, Madurai Till now many Bairahi chiefs are called Mahanth heading the mutt.
 The last Bairahi to head the mutt was Mahanth Sri Goverthandasji.
 His immediate predecessor was Mahanth Sri Raghunathdasji.
 Earlier there were other Mahanths who had headed the mutt but the order is not known to us now.
-During these periods the premises had been a popular destination for people of Madurai also, since the Sri Anjaneya and Sri Lakshmi Narasimhan established by these Mahanths were granting them their wishes.
+During these periods the premises had been a popular destination for the people of Madurai also, since the Sri Anjaneya and Sri Lakshmi Narasimhan established by these Mahanths were granting them their wishes.

 Administration of Bairagi mutt

-After Mahanth Sri Goverthandasji had attained the lotus feet of Lord Lakshmi Narashima the order of Mahanth was passed to the local sevadhar of the mutt who was devoted to cause of the mutt.
-Thus the mutt affairs are being looked after by them in an excellent manner and all the functions established by the earlier Mahanths are conducted as per the practice established them earlier.
+After Mahanth Sri Goverthandasji had attained the lotus feet of Lord Lakshmi Narashima the order of Mahanth was passed to the local sevadhar of the mutt who was devoted to the cause of the mutt.
+Thus the mutt affairs are being looked after by them in an excellent manner and all the functions established by the earlier Mahanths are conducted as per the practice established by them earlier.

 Sri Anjaneya of Madurai Bairagi mutt

 The main deity of the mutt is Sri Anjaneya consecrated by the first Mahanth.
 Sri Anjaneya was consecrated under the peepal tree.
 A simple deity who can inspire the devotee to be alert.
 Standing firmly on His feet, the posture itself will give self-confidence to the devotee.
-Lord is holding the mace majestically in His left hand. .
+Lord is holding the mace majestically in His left hand.
 Lord’s right hand is seen in raised posture in ‘abhaya mudra’, giving confidence to the devotee.
 His raised tail goes behind the head in a curling style, imparting how practical and flexible the devotee should be.
-Salutation to you Sri Anjaneya.
+Salutations to you Sri Anjaneya.

-Location of the temple : Sri Anjaneya Temple, Bairagi Mutt, Madurai"
+Location of the temple: Sri Anjaneya Temple, Bairagi Mutt, Madurai"

 Experience